elmahio/documentation/docs/allowing-elmah-io-uptime-agents.md

 ---
 title: Allowing elmah.io uptime agents
 description: elmah.io Uptime Monitoring runs in 9 different regions.
-Depending on which regions you enabled, your security settings may need to some tweaks.
+Depending on which regions you enabled, your security settings may need some tweaks.
 ---

 # Allowing elmah.io uptime agents